ihihisalma/emsi-devops/0x01-ssh/README.md

 0x01.
-SSH \n
+SSH
-This repository contains three files:
+This Folder contains three files:
 +0-use_a_private_key
 Bash script to connect to my server using private key ~/.ssh/holberton with the user ubuntu +1-create_ssh_key_pair